 This what is known as a bottleneck.
 As the name states, bottlenecks constrain the way the work flows.
 It literally restricts the “passage in the pipeline”, slowing jobs down and diminishing their effectiveness.
 If you haven’t noticed yet, that’s a bad thing.

 The Kanban method and its linear view of tasks allow bottlenecks to be quickly identified (cards start piling up at a phase) and dealt with.
 This helps minimize their impact in the effectiveness of the system.
 Finding out what or who is holding up the queue will ensure the natural flow can be restored asap.

 For example, let’s say that your software development process is getting more ideas than it could possibly develop simultaneously.
 That’s creating a backlog.

 If new features are only being analyzed and not developed/shipped, your customers will become unsatisfied.
 As a result, you’ll have less customers, profits will dry up and, eventually, your company will lose its value and relevancy.
 This is an extreme case, but believe me when I say: it does happen.

 This is what the Kanban method aims to eliminate.
 The linear, transparent view helps make sure no one is taking shortcuts or leaving unfinished jobs behind.
 Kanban allows you to look at how the bottleneck was formed, to begin with.
 With that perspective, you can work around it to restore the flow in a streamlined, consistent flow.

 Finding/solving bottlenecks with Kanban

 The best way to use Kanban when it comes to bottlenecks is not letting them happen to begin with.
 If they eventually happen, identity and solve them before they become too much of a problem.
-Kanban based interfaces are great to keep work moving at a consistent pace.
+Kanban software is great to keep work moving at a consistent pace.